open-metadata/OpenMetadata/openmetadata-docs/content/v1.3.x/connectors/storage/adls/yaml.md

 To deploy OpenMetadata, check the Deployment guides.
 {%/inlineCallout%}

-To run the metadata ingestion, we need the following permissions in AWS:
+To run the metadata ingestion, we need the following permissions in ADLS:

 ### ADLS Permissions